jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 The online course platform also includes a custom plug-in that allows us to schedule video calls using our Webex account.
 Participants will be able to join he call with one click from the course.
+This facility will be used for the daily "office hours" or "recitations" with tutorial instructors, scheduled in advance.

 ## Guide to crafting your materials